netdata/learn/docs/cloud/collaborate.md

 You can invite your team during onboarding or after you've finished creating your Spaces and War Rooms.

-Invite new users by clicking on your Space's name in the top navigation and then **Invite users**.
+Invite new users by clicking on your Space's name in the top navigation and then **Invite more users**.
 Enter their email address and their name (which they can change once they've signed in), choose which War Rooms they should be added to, and click the plus icon (`+`).
+You can track these invitations under the **New invitations to be sent** heading.

-To send any invitations you created, hit the **Save** button.
+When you're ready to send the new invitations you created, hit the **Send** button.
+Netdata Cloud sends these invitations as soon as it can and moves them to the **Invitations awaiting response** category.

 ## Add bookmarks to essential resources